 The the island’s historical legacy is very visible in this municipality, especially when observing the ancient walled city, its well-kept and lively streets, and the cultural and historical heritage which today is proudly exhibited and which you can discover at Pollentia, an ancient Roman city that lies outside the city walls.

-The best way to visit Alcudia is with this free 2-hour tour.
+🆓 The best way to visit Alcudia is through this free 2-hour tour.
 A local guide will show you the main sights and explain the ins and outs of its fascinating history.